elmtree-askmo/cloudcannon-app/content/learn/psychology/what-societal-expectations-lead-to-adolescent-girls-realizing-their-opinions-are-devalued-and-how-does-this-impact-their-communication.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content explores how societal expectations lead adolescent girls to realize their opinions are devalued, the impact on their communication styles, and the importance of supportive interventions to help them reclaim their voices.
+    This content explores how societal expectations contribute to adolescent girls' realization that their opinions are devalued, impacting their communication and self-expression, and suggests supportive interventions to empower them.
   page_keywords: >-
-    societal expectations, adolescent girls, communication, cultural norms, loss of voice, relational crisis, assertiveness, self-expression, psychological vulnerability, supportive interventions
+    societal expectations, adolescent girls, devalued opinions, cultural norms, traditional femininity, communication styles, relational crisis, self-expression, psychological vulnerability, empowerment
 author: QuickTakes
 question: >-
     What societal expectations lead to adolescent girls realizing their opinions are devalued, and how does this impact their communication?